Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h1 id="01H821RTQ2TZF21BH3ZSR8XHNW">Device Metrics</h1>
 <p>
-  <span>Metrics should only be reported together with the begin_session=1 parameter on every session start.
+  Metrics should only be reported together with the begin_session=1 parameter on every session start.
 Collect as many metrics as possible or allow some values to be provided by the user upon initialization.
-Possible metrics are listed in the&nbsp;</span><a href="https://api.count.ly/reference/i#metrics"><span>API Reference</span></a><span>.</span>
+Possible metrics are listed in the&nbsp;<a href="https://api.count.ly/reference/i#metrics">API Reference</a>.
 </p>
 <p>
-  <span>One thing that we should agree on is identifying platforms with the same string overall SDKs, so here is the list of how we would suggest identifying platforms for the server through the&nbsp;</span><strong>_os</strong><span>&nbsp;metric.</span>
+  One thing that we should agree on is identifying platforms with the same string overall SDKs, so here is the list of how we would suggest identifying platforms for the server through the&nbsp;<strong>_os</strong>&nbsp;metric.
 </p>
 <ul>
   <li>